wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 4.0 =
+* Fix file permission checks

+= 3.9 =
+* Fix could not resolve domain name on export/import

+= 3.8 =
+* Fix undefined method on Backups page if PHP version is < 5.3.6

+= 3.7 =
+* Add IPv6 support on export/import

+= 3.6 =
+* Fixed undefined constant warnings

+= 3.5 =
+* Exclude core plugin and extensions on export if they have custom names

+= 3.4 =
+* Made export/import processes more reliable
+* Allow the plugin to work with non-default name
+* Preserve backups during plugin updates
+* Improved find & replace functionality on the serialized data
+* Removed backup file name restrictions

 = 3.3 =
 * Fixed a bug when retrieving export/import status progress
 * Fixed a bug when database encoding utf8mb4_unicode_ci is not available